sguir/ppgcourse/exercise_BP.md

 To run this model with allele data you will need:
 * The number of populations in the analysis (```-npop flag```)
-* The genotype file (hgdp.geno): the genotypes for each SNP and population.
+* The genotype file (hgdp.geno in PPG_BP_2019/input_data/): the genotypes for each SNP and population.
 In rows, the SNPs “sorted if possible”.
 In columns: populations.
 Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile flag```).
 * A random number for the seed (in case of needed; ```-seed flag```)
 * A prefix to name the output (```-outprefix flag```)

 ** For running the models with Pool-seq data see the specifications in the manual [BayPass manual](http://www1.montpellier.inra.fr/CBGP/software/baypass/files/BayPass_manual_2.1.pdf)

-Run BayPass under the CORE model and with three different seeds:
+Run BayPass under the CORE model with three different seeds:

 ```
 g_baypass -npop 52 -gfile hgdp.geno -seed 15263 -outprefix hgdp_s1